 Leave the Logistics to Us

 With our overseas partners, ACIS will stay abreast of all current travel rules and regulations and communicate the guidelines to groups when appropriate.
-Currently, all travelers entering the United States are required to show proof of a negative COVID test from the day prior to their return flight.
-ACIS will arrange these tests and any other tests required while on tour.
-In addition, ACIS will ensure that all travelers have the necessary overseas medical coverage to meet any special requirements put in place by local governments for travel in 2021-22.
+ACIS will also ensure that all travelers have the necessary overseas medical coverage to meet any special requirements put in place by local governments for travel in 2022.

 Your Deposits are Safe